Guenzler/myFlix-client/readme.md

 # A Movie App

 ## Project description
 This project is the client-side component of a MERN application that will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+The project is currently online at https://movie-app-483832.netlify.app

 ## Key Features
 - allow user to register and to log in